ferus-web/bali/README.md

 ```
 $ nimble build balde
 ```
+You can run it with no arguments and it'll start up in a REPL. \
 It is primarily used for debugging the engine as of right now, but it runs code fine too.

 # Integrating Bali into your applications